Error - Multiple copies of Liveblocks are being loaded in your project

 Possible causes

-- Your project is using multiple internal packages that all rely on Liveblocks, but maybe some are on different versions.
+- Your project is using internal packages that also rely on Liveblocks, but maybe some are on different versions.

 - Your project is using a non-standard bundler setup.
 If you believe this is an issue with the way Liveblocks is packaged, feel free to open a support request.